0xForearms/0xForearms.github.io/Blog/ecpptReview.md

 Unlike the eJPT lab, this one was a full on mock pentest.
 You get a letter of engagement with the scope and other information, then you have 7 days of access to the exam network, then an additional 7 days to write up the report.
 I see everyone breaking their exam down by days, so I'm going to do that as well.
 I took the exam back in November, so bear with me, the details might be fuzzy.

 ### Day 1
 Kicked off the exam at 0900 or so and read the letter of engagement.
-A few minute later I started the initial network scan and started working on what I discovered.
+A few minutes later I started the initial network scan and started working on what I discovered.
 Found some avenues of attack so I dug into them.
 I don't have the exact time frame, but I know I gained access to my first system just before lunch.
 After my lunch break, I quickly escalated up to root/system.
 Without too many details, I was able to gain access to my second and eventually third system before I broke for dinner/rest.

 ### Day 2
 Kicked off this day with access to a few systems, but I wanted more.
 I don't have many time stamps from this day, but I know by mid morning I had completed the buffer overflow machine(pretty sure it's public knowledge this exists).
 After digging around for a bit, I gained access to another system in the afternoon.
 Unfortunately this was just a low level user and I was getting stuck.
 I decided to break for dinner and some rest.
 Figured I had 7 total days and it was just day 2.

 ### Day 3
-I woke up with an idea on how to priv esc.
-I roughly how to do it, I just couldn't get it to work last night.
-I tried what I thought would work, and it worked.
+I woke up with a new idea on how to priv esc.
+I had an idea of what to do, I just couldn't get it to work last night, so I tried my new idea, and it worked.
 I gained root/system access to this machine, which was also the overall goal of the test, as defined in the letter of engagement.
-I spent the rest of this day writing the report, ensuring I had everything I need and submitted it before bed.
+I spent the rest of the day writing the report, ensuring I had everything I needed and submitted it before bed.

 I received the passing email roughly 20 business days after I submitted it.
 They said up to 30, and I was in no rush for the certification so this didn't bother me any.